What Causes Near-Death Experiences, and Who Has Them?

 Near-death experiences have been encountered by people of every race and creed, from children through adulthood and beyond.
 Every nationality and cultural identity.
 And there are examples of both modern accounts gathered scientifically and examples from antiquity noted in ancient texts.
 Put simply, anyone can have a near-death experience.

-Read More: Aftereffects of Near-Death States
+Read More: Aftereffects of Near-Death Experiences

 NDEs in special populations